Silver State Helicopters: Incidents and accidents

 On March 27, 2007 in Ponte Vedra Beach, Florida, a R-44 Raven II from Silver State at Craig Municipal Airport suffered a mechanical failure which led to loss of directional control.
-The loss of control led to a fatal crash of the aircraft which took the lives of the instructor Tamara Williams and student pilot Juston Wyatt Duncan, 24.
-The fatal flight was the first flight after a 100/300 hour maintenance inspection was completed which included a 30-minute test flight before returning the aircraft back into service.
+The loss of control led to a fatal crash of the aircraft, which took the lives of the instructor Tamara Williams and student pilot Juston Wyatt Duncan, 24.
+The fatal flight was the first flight after a 100/300 hour maintenance inspection was completed, which included a 30-minute test flight before returning the aircraft back into service.
 Tamara's sister Shannon filed a wrongful death lawsuit against Silver State Helicopters in August 2007.

 On February 6, 2006 in Helena, Montana, a Silver State R-44 N7085U was intentionally crashed by its commercial helicopter instructor pilot in a successful attempt to commit suicide.
-The National Transportation Safety Board determines the probable cause(s) of this accident as follows: The pilot's intentional suicide.
+The National Transportation Safety Board determined the probable cause(s) of this accident as follows: the pilot's intentional suicide.
 The unauthorized use of a helicopter and impairment by alcohol were factors.

 On September 20, 2005' in Baker, California, a Silver State R-22 Beta N957SH crashed during a positioning flight of new helicopters to their respective destinations.
 The flight originated at the factory when Silver State took delivery of 12 new helicopters.
-The accident pilot was assigned to fly his helicopter to North Las Vegas following 3 other Robinson helicopters.
+The accident pilot was assigned to fly his helicopter to North Las Vegas, following 3 other Robinson helicopters.
 The aircraft were spaced about 15 minutes apart.
 The accident pilot departed Torrance Airport (Zamperini Field) at about 2:25 pm local time and was attempting to arrive in North Las Vegas by 4:00 pm.
 The normal flight time for this route in this type of aircraft is 2.5 to 3 hours.
 The accident pilot flew into adverse weather conditions which included rain, low clouds, lightning and moderate turbulence.
 A California Highway Patrol pilot had warned the accident pilot earlier of the rain and lightning to the northeast of the accident pilot's route.
-The next morning the Silver State office determined the accident pilot did not reach his destination and initiated a search.
+The next morning, the Silver State office determined the accident pilot did not reach his destination and initiated a search.
 The pilot was killed in the crash.